Samuel Gompers: Young worker at the bench

-Owing to dire financial straits, the Gompers family immigrated to the United States in 1863, settling in the Lower East Side of Manhattan in New York City.
+Owing to dire financial straits, the Gompers family immigrated to the United States in 1863, settling on the Lower East Side of Manhattan in New York City.
 Gompers's father manufactured cigars at home, assisted for the first year and half by Samuel.
 In his free time, the young teenager formed a debate club with his friends, gaining practical experience in public speaking and parliamentary procedure.
 The club drew Gompers into contact with other upwardly mobile young men of the city, including young Irish-American Peter J. McGuire, who would later play a large role in the AFL.

 In 1864, at age 14, Gompers joined the Cigar Makers Local Union No. 15, the English-speaking union of cigar makers in New York City.
 Gompers later recounted his days as a cigar maker at the bench in detail, emphasizing the place of craftsmanship in the production process:

 The day after his seventeenth birthday he married his co-worker, sixteen-year-old Sophia Julian.
 Together they had many children, but only six survived infancy.

 In 1873, Gompers moved to the cigar maker David Hirsch & Company, a "high-class shop where only the most skilled workmen were employed".
 Gompers later called this change of employers "one of the most important changes in my life", for at Hirsch's—a union shop operated by an émigré German socialist—Gompers came into contact with an array of German-speaking cigar makers—"men of keener mentality and wider thought than any I had met before", he recalled.
 Gompers learned German and absorbed many of the ideas of his shop mates, developing a particular admiration for the ideas of the former secretary of the International Workingmen's Association, Karl Laurrell.
 Laurrell took Gompers under his wing, challenging his more simplistic ideas and urging Gompers to put his faith in the organized economic movement of trade unionism rather than the socialist political movement.